bondress/alx-system_engineering-devops/0x01-shell_permissions/README.md

 - Other users: all the permissions.
 No commas allowed!

-9-John_Doe contains a script that sets the mode of the file hello (in the working directory) to '-rwxr-x-wx'
+9-John_Doe contains a script that sets the mode of the file hello (in the working directory) to '-rwxr-x-wx'.

+10-mirror_permissions contains a script that sets the mode of the file 'hello' to the same as 'olleh's mode.
+Both files are in the working directory.